How to Choose the Right Mainspring

 Please be aware that although it offers this info, it’s not a platform that concentrates on watchmaking.
 A couple of times, I noticed that the info on Ranfft was different to that from other sources.
 I’d always trust the watchmaking-related source in that case.

-Cousins lists the mainspring with the right dimensions if you search on Watch Parts Branded and select the calibre number you’re working on.
-If it doesn’t show the mainspring or if it’s obsolete, the website also allows you to search on measurements.
+Cousins UK lists the mainspring with the right dimensions if you search on Watch Parts Branded and select the calibre number you’re working on.
+If it doesn’t show the mainspring or if it’s obsolete, the website also allows you to search for measurements.

 As mentioned before, the Générale Ressorts catalog is the largest source of mainspring info out there.
-The guys at Watch Guy did an excellent job of scanning as many GR charts as possible to collect all the data in a single file on their website.
+The guys at Watch Guy did an excellent job of scanning as many GR charts as possible to collect all the data in a single file.
 Cheers!

 Make sure you order a mainspring with the right attachment.
 You wouldn’t be the first person (or the last) who orders an automatic mainspring for a manual winding watch.